 Telenor has significant competence and experience within Internet-of-Things (IoT), primarily through our global vehicle Telenor Connexion as well as in Telenor Norway.
 Our ambition is to strengthen our IoT business, both sustaining a world-leading position within connectivity, and also taking on new exciting vertical industry positions.
 Telenor Connexion, the dedicated Internet of Things company within Telenor, designs and operates connected business (IoT) solutions or the global market.
-The company has a strong position internationally within IoT (Telenor is number 8 in the world) and a unique position in Sweden with eight out of ten subscriptions in the market. ).
-In 2017, Telenor Group passed 12 million connected devices globally on its IoT platforms.
-In 2017, Telenor had total revenues more than 1 billion NOK related to network connectivity services (including smart meter services) and we have estimated revenues potentially to increase by 10% over the next few years.
+The company has a strong position internationally within IoT.
+Telenor is number 8 in the world and we have a unique position in Sweden with eight out of ten subscriptions in the market.
+In 2018, Telenor Group passed 13 million connected devices globally on its IoT platforms.
+In 2018, Telenor Group had total revenues more than 1.1 billion NOK related to network connectivity services (including smart meter services) and we have estimated revenues potentially to increase to 5 billion NOK by 2025.